williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 22 January 2025
+* “*Whatever happens, stay alive.
+Don't die before you're dead.
+Don't lose yourself, don't lose hope, don't loose direction.<br/>
+Stay alive, with yourself, with every cell of your body, with every fiber of your skin. <br/>
+Stay alive, learn, study, think, read, build, invent, create, speak, write, dream, design. <br/>
+Stay alive, stay alive inside you, stay alive also outside, fill yourself with colors of the world, fill yourself with peace, fill yourself with hope. <br/>
+Stay alive with joy. <br/>
+There is only one thing you should not waste in life, and that's life itself.*" - Virginia Woolf

 ## 21 January 2025
 * "*I have a foreboding of an America in my children's or grandchildren's time - when the United States is a service and information economy; when nearly all the manufacturing industries have slipped away to other countries; when awesome technological powers are in the hands of a very few, and no one representing the public interest can even grasp the issues; when the people have lost the ability to set their own agendas or knowledgeably question those in authority; when, clutching our crystals and nervously consulting our horoscopes, our critical faculties in decline, unable to distinguish between what feels good and what's true, we slide, almost without noticing, back into superstition and darkness...*" - Carl Sagan <br/><br/>
 * "*Everything faded into mist.
 The past was erased, the erasure was forgotten, the lie became truth.*" - George Orwell, 1984